llvm/llvm-project/lldb/docs/use/tutorial.rst

   with a backslash ``\``.

-This makes lldb's commands more regular, but it also means you may have to quote some arguments in lldb that you wouldn't in gdb.
+This makes lldb's commands more regular, but it also means you may have to quote some arguments in lldb that you would not in gdb.

 There is one other special quote character in lldb - the backtick `````.
 If you put backticks around an argument or option value, lldb will run the text